 I became an attorney because I wanted to help people deal with life’s challenges.
 This remains my passion today – helping people.
-I have been in active law practice since 1983.
-My practice focuses on these areas of the law:
+Being in active law practice since 1983, my areas of practice focus on:

 - Personal Injury

 A primary focus in my life is to encourage people to use their talents and resources to create the culture of Christ where they live, work, study and play.
 My personal ministry includes the following: